dlamon1/clockotron/README.md

 Clockotron provides the ability to manipulate the time of a countdown timer.
 It talks directly to Vmix text inputs.

+## Installation

+==> Download an install file from the Releases tab, link: https://github.com/dlamon1/clockotron/releases/tag/v0.7.3

+or

+==> Clone or fork this repo, use yarn for everything

 ## How it works

 The timer runs in the Clockotron software and sends the current time values to a Vmix Text Input via a socket connection.
 We have a Companion module (in version 2.2.\*\*) that is designed to give you a keypad style control over the current time, input the time you want and press enter.